ryj1023/Fitness-Quiz/README.md

 You can access a working prototype of the app here: http://ryj1023.github.io/Fitness-Quiz/build/

+<h1>Features</h1>

+* Questions are displayed using ng-show and a counter variable to toggle through an array with each question.
+* Object used to calculate the users Basal Metabolic Rate.
+* Daily calories, protein, carbohydrates, and fats are displayed to the user based on the user answer object.
+* Displayed using the ng-repeat directive.
+* API is called which takes the foodID number and returns the nutrition facts to the user.
+The workout select dropdown has three options for workout plans the user can choose from, all located in separate arrays.
+* Mobile responsive, and switches to a single column layout for screens that have a width less than 1000 pixels.

 <h1>Technical</h1>

-The app is built using AngularJS for the front-end.
-The questions are displayed using ng-show and a counter variable to toggle through an array with each question.
-When the user enters in a valid response, the answer is then pushed into a new object and is used to calculate the users Basal Metabolic Rate.
-A function is called with the formula for the BMR, and the daily calories, protein, carbohydrates, and fats are displayed to the user based on the user answer object.
-When a user makes types makes a query to return a list of foods, a function is called that takes the food name and is passed into a USDA API, then returns all foods that match that keyword.
-This call is used with Angular's HTTP method, and displayed using the ng-repeat directive.
-The user then selects a food from the list, and a separate API is called which takes the foodID number and returns the nutrition facts to the user.
-The workout select dropdown has three options for workout plans the user can choose from, all located in separate arrays.
-The app is mobile responsive, and switches to a single column layout for screens that have a width less than 1000 pixels.
+* Built using AngularJS for the front-end.
+* Uses Angular's HTTP method for API calls.

 <h1>Upcoming Features</h1>